The following article is written by Josh of Brickell Men’s Products. If you’d like to try out their all natural

 Luckily, with advances in science, it’s now possible to create grooming products that are natural and organic, without sacrificing performance.

-When looking at a label of ingredients on a skin care product, the very beginning of the list should name natural ingredients, not scientific sounding chemicals.
+When looking at a label of ingredients on a

 A few powerful and safe natural ingredients that have been used for years with great results are:

 - Aloe Vera: One of the best natural ingredients you can put on your skin due to its’ amazing moisturizing abilities.

 - Jojoba: A seed which protects your skin by building a protective cushion around it, helping lock in moisture and prevent free radicals (damaged cells) from forming.

 - Shea Butter: A good, natural fat filled with vitamins your skin craves such as A, E, & F.

 - Coconut Oil: Helps remove dead skin cells and strengthens the underlying skin tissue.

 - Alpha Hydroxy Acid: Found naturally in sugar cane, a large amount of research shows it helps fight skin aging and is also fantastic at preventing razor burn.